dimitri-nicolo/calico/v2.0/reference/calicoctl/commands/replace.md

   -c --config=<CONFIG>       Path to the file containing connection
                              configuration in YAML or JSON format.
                              [default: /etc/calico/calicoctl.cfg]
+  -n --namespace=<NS>       Namespace of the resource.
+                            Only applicable to NetworkPolicy and WorkloadEndpoint.
+                            Uses the default namespace if not specified.

 Description:
   The replace command is used to replace a set of resources by filename or stdin.
 JSON and YAML formats are accepted.

-  Valid resource types are node, bgpPeer, hostEndpoint, workloadEndpoint, ipPool, policy, and profile.
+  Valid resource types are:

+    * bgpConfiguration
+    * bgpPeer
+    * felixConfiguration
+    * globalNetworkPolicy
+    * hostEndpoint
+    * ipPool
+    * tier
+    * networkPolicy
+    * node
+    * profile
+    * workloadEndpoint

   Attempting to replace a resource that does not exist is treated as a terminating error.

-  The output of the command indicates how many resources were successfully eplaced, and the error reason if an error occurred.
+  The output of the command indicates how many resources were successfully replaced, and the error reason if an error occurred.

   The resources are replaced in the order they are specified.
 In the event of a failure replacing a specific resource it is possible to work out which